jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 Finding a Suitable k: Separation-Based Criteria
 ===
-- Clusters should be _well separated_: cases should be grouped _with others like them_ and _apart from those unlike them_.
-- Information provided by each cluster should be distinct, and shared as little as possible with other clusters.
+### Information provided by each cluster should be distinct, and shared as little as possible with other clusters.

+In other words, clusters should be **well separated**. cases should be grouped:
+  - _With_ others _like them_,
+  - _Apart from_ those _unlike them_.

+Finding a Suitable k: Separation-Based Criteria
+===
 - **Average Silhouette Width:** to what degree do clusters overlap?
   - 0 = high overlap
   - 1 = high separation